jfinken/donkeycarGT/README.md

 - [X] Throttle the `Vehicle` run loop to a specified frequency
 - [X] Significant unit-test coverage (always a WIP)
 - [X] `.clang-format` all code
+- [X] Autonomy support for CV-based line-following
-- [ ] Autonomy support for CV-based line-following (WIP)
+- [ ] Autonomy support for Advanced CV-based line-following (WIP)
-- [ ] Autonomy support for the Imitation Learning keras/TF-lite model
+- [ ] Autonomy support for the Imitation Learning keras/TF-lite model (WIP)
 - [ ] Support for Network Parts (mqtt and zmq with pub/sub semantics)
 - [ ] Support for Tub_v2
 - [ ] GPIO HW support